Omer-Shahar/next-threads-example/README.md

 > This file is only used for improved type-safety.
 > You can use the `Worker` class directly if you want.

-Go to `http://localhost:3000/api/fibonacci` and check that everything works.
+Go to the [fibonacci endpoint](http://localhost:3000/api/fibonacci) and check that everything works.

 If the error `Error: Cannot find module` appears, add or remove the string `../` from the code of the class `SingleThreadWorker`.

-Then, do the same for `http://localhost:3000/api/fibonacciPool` and the class `PoolWorker`.
+Then, do the same for the [fibonacciPool endpoint](http://localhost:3000/api/fibonacciPool) and the class `PoolWorker`.

 Happy Coding!